ubiquitous-computing-lab/Lean-UX-Platform/Video-based Body Language/README.md

 -	Skeleton Capturing: User can sit or stand in front of Kinect Device, which captures the skeletal data for 15 upper body joints only.
 -	Frame per Second:  This software can be adaptive and work with variable frames depending on the requirements.
 For Lean UX platform we tested for 90 fps, 60 fps and 30 fps.
 -	Pre Processing: This software preprocesses the Skeletal joint data and extract features.
 The machine learning model is trained and persisted.
-Later on the model is used to classify individual frames in real-time for four type of emotions o	Joyful o	Sadness o	Neutral o	Anger
+Later on the model is used to classify individual frames in real-time for four type of emotions
+  -	Joyful
+  - Sadness
+  -	Neutral
+  -	Anger

 ## 1.2.
 Requirements
 -	Java version: JDK 1.8